krgross/bma590-course-notes/docs/08-GEEandGLMMandGAMM.md

 ## Ticks on red grouse

-This example comes from Ben Bolker's chapter in Fox et al. (2015).
+This example comes from Ben Bolker's chapter in @fox2015.
 Bolker describes the data as follows:

 > "Elston et al. (2001) used data on numbers of ticks sampled from the heads of red grouse chicks in Scotland to explore patterns of aggregation.
 Ticks have potentially large fitness and demographic consequences on red grouse individuals and populations, but Elston et al. 's goal was just to decompose patterns of variation into different scales (within-brood, within-site, by altitude and year).
 The response is the tick count (TICKS, again Poisson or negative binomial); altitude (HEIGHT, treated as continuous) and year (YEAR, treated as categorical) are fixed predictor variables.
 Individual within brood (INDEX) and brood within location are nested random-effect grouping variables, with the baseline expected number of ticks (intercept) varying among groups."